aaronbloomfield/nws/hws/weboftrust/index.md

 #### Second submission

-The second is to the "Web of Trust Submission" assignment in Gradescope, where you are submitting your public key (with the 15 signatures), which you will need to export into a `mst3k_signed.pub` file.
-Also submit your public adversarial key (whether you tricked people into signing with your adversarial key or not) into a `mst3k_fake.pub` file.
+The second is to the "Web of Trust Submission" assignment in Gradescope, where you are submitting your public key (with the 15 signatures), which you will need to export into a `mst3k.pub` file.

 You will also need to submit an edited version of [weboftrust.py](weboftrust.py.html) ([src](weboftrust.py)); that file explains what to fill in and where.